rtre84/openmined-blockchain-ai-exploration/README.md

 # Openmined AI Exploration

 This repo contains code that explores the possibilities of openmined and decentralized AI.
+Note: This repo is a work in progress.